learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

-All this code does is say that every time the user changes the input field (that is, whenever he types something in) we should call our `handleChange()` function (which we didn't write yet).
+All this code does is say that every time the user changes the input field (that is, whenever he types something in) we should call our `handleChange()` function (which we haven't written yet).

-> We can shorten this. onChange takes a function, so simply saying
-> onChange={this.handleChange} works.
-The event is passed in as the argument.
-This
-> will only work, however, if you are using an arrow function to define
-> handleChange.
-Without the arrow, you will either need to bind the function,
-> `this.handleChange.bind(this)`, or use the `(event) => this.handleChange(event)`.

-Ok, our code calls the `handleChange()` callback each time the user types in the input, but we still need to write that handleChange function.
+Okay, our code calls the `handleChange()` function each time the user types in the input, but we still need to write that handleChange function.
 Let's start with the old way, setting a state value:

 ```JavaScript
 // ./src/components/todos/createTodo